 Table E-3.
-Effluent Monitoring - M nitoring Location EFF-001 (Prior to Discharges to Storage at Discharge Point 001)
+Effluent Monitoring - Monitoring Location EFF-001 (Prior to Discharges to Storage at Discharge Point 001)

-Parameter Units Sample Type Minimum Sampling Frequency Required Analytical Test Method Effluent Flow 1 mgd Meter Continuous Biochemical Oxygen Demand mg/L 24-hr Composite Twice per Week 2 Part 136 3 -day @ 20°C (BOD 5) % Removal Calculate Monthly Total Suspended Solids (TSS) mg/L 24-hr Composite Twice per Week 2 Part 136 3 % Removal Calculate Monthly рН standard units Grab Twice per Week 2 Part 136 3 Total Coliform Bacteria MPN/100 mL Grab Daily ^{4, 5} Part 136 3
+otorage at Discharge i onit oo i Parameter Units Sample Type Minimum Sampling Frequency Required Analytical Test Method Effluent Flow mgd Meter Continuous - Biochemical Oxygen Demand 5-day @ 20°C mg/L 24-hr Composite Twice per Week Part 136 (BOD 5 ) % Removal Calculate Monthly Total Suspended Solids (TSS) mg/L 24-hr Composite Twice per Week Part 136 (133) % Removal Calculate Monthly - рН standard units Grab Twice per Week Part 136 Total Coliform Bacteria MPN/100 mL Grab Daily Part 136

-- 1. The Permittee shall report the daily average and monthly average flows. - 2.
-Accelerated monitoring (twice per week monitoring frequency).
+- 1. The Permittee shall report the daily average and monthly average flows. - Accelerated monitoring (twice per week monitoring frequency).
 If two consecutive twice per week test results exceed an effluent limitation, the Permittee shall take steps, including additional monitoring if necessary, to identify the cause of the exceedance and take steps needed to return to compliance. - 3.
 Pollutants shall be analyzed using the analytical methods described in 40 C.F.R. part 136 or by methods approved by the Regional Water Board or State Water Board, such as with the current edition of Standard Methods for Examination of Water and Wastewater (American Public Health Administration). - 4.
 Accelerated Monitoring (daily monitoring frequency).
 If a test result exceeds an effluent limitation, the Permittee shall increase monitoring frequency to a minimum of twice a day for a week to evaluate whether an exceedance is persisting.
 If two of more samples in a week exceed an effluent limitation, the Permittee shall take steps to identify the cause of the exceedance and take steps needed to return to compliance. - 5.
 Report daily values, rolling seven-day median values, and maximum monthly values.
 The daily result of total coliform bacteria sampling must be reported as individual reported value for each operational UV channel.
-Compliance will be based on the maximum reported value of all operational UV channels.

-2. The Permittee shall monitor advanced treated wastewater immediately following disinfection at Monitoring Location EFF-001 during periods of discharge to Santa Rosa Creek at Discharge Point 012A(1), or the Laguna de Santa Rosa at Discharge Points 006A(1) and 015 as follows:
+Compliance will be based on the maximum reported value of all operational UV channels. - 2.
+The Permittee shall monitor advanced treated wastewater immediately following disinfection at Monitoring Location EFF-001 during periods of discharge to Santa Rosa Creek at Discharge Point 012A(1), or the Laguna de Santa Rosa at Discharge Points 006A(1) and 015 as follows: